Innovation

 EPCO Builders Ltd., which has been a major player in the local construction sector for the past 38 years, has unveiled several innovative building technologies, the recent being Aluminium formwork.

-The technology, which is successfully used in Malaysia, Singapore, Middle East and Japan for the construction of apartments and buildings, both low and high rises, saves on foundation slabs and reinforcements.
+The technology, which is successfully used in Malaysia, Singapore, the Middle East and Japan for the construction of apartments and buildings, both low and high rises, saves on foundation slabs and reinforcements.

 This is because it does not require a developer to dig deep into the ground as the materials are light in weight.
 Besides, Aluminium formwork gives superior walls and requires only paint as a finishing material.